wsmoak/htcep/TRANSCRIPT.md

 Despite the fact that the installer comes first, it's actually *inside*

-## Hacking on Elixir

-Elixir itself is actually *super* simple to build.
-This is what it looks like:

-git clone ...
-cd elixir
-make clean test
-set environment variables

 And now that I've shown a few ways for you to get more involved, what ideas do you have that would get more people active?

 What about pairing with someone?
-I would *love* for the community to organize meetups -- Zoom is fabulous and only $15 a month.
+I would *love* for the community to organize online meetups -- Hangouts work for up to 15 people.
+Zoom is fabulous and only $15 a month.